chipzoller/hugo-clarity/README.md

 * **content** must be translated individually.
 Read the [official documentation](https://gohugo.io/content-management/multilingual/#translate-your-content) for information on how to do it.

 **note:** if you do NOT want any translations (thus removing the translations menu entry), then you must not have any translations.
-In the exampleSite that's as easy as removing the extra translations from the `config/_default/...` or executing this onliner:
+In the exampleSite that's as easy as removing the extra translations from the `config/_default/...` or executing this one-liner:

 ```
 sed '/^\[pt]$/,$d' -i config/_default/languages.toml   &&   rm config/_default/menus/menu.pt.toml